AI

 Monitor help desk requests as a leading indicator.
 Spikes in support requests signal either poor training or tool design problems.
 Declining requests over time show people developing real competence.
 But requests that never decrease suggest fundamental usability issues.

 Track retention of people whose roles changed significantly.
 If your best employees leave six months into AI adoption, you failed at change management regardless of what your adoption metrics show.
 Research shows 36 percent of employees planning to resign within a year cite inadequate training and development as a driving factor.
-Another 45 percent of leaders say they would leave their company if it significantly lagged in AI adoption.
+Another 45 percent of leaders say they’d leave their company if it significantly lagged in AI adoption.
 You lose people both ways.

 About the Author